-Planning and Development
+Economic and Workforce Development

-SPC is designated by the U.S. Appalachian Regional Commission (ARC) as the Local Development District and by the U.S. Department of Commerce, Economic Development Administration (EDA) as the Economic Development District for SWPA.
+SPC is designated by the U.S. Appalachian Regional Commission (ARC) as the Local Development District and by the U.S. Department of Commerce, Economic Development Administration (EDA) as the Economic Development District for Southwestern Pennsylvania.
 SPC members play a lead role in identifying priority needs of local communities to foster economic development, to target and meet the most pressing needs, and to build community cohesion and leadership.
-This department is responsible for providing information to update portions of the CEDS plan and long-range plan known as Smart Moves.
+This department is responsible for providing information to update portions of the Comprehensive Economic Development Strategy (CEDS) plan and Long-Range Plan (LRP) known as Smart Moves.

-The Planning & Development department at SPC provides grant technical assistance to applicants on EDA and ARC grants as well as serves as the regional entity to rank and move forward millions of dollars in ARC Area Development applicant projects for voting.
-These projects are reviewed with regional members, ranked to determine regional priority, and submits to DCED and ARC for application review.
+The Economic and Workfoce Development department at SPC provides technical assistance to applicants on EDA and ARC grants as well as serves as the regional entity to rank and move forward millions of dollars in ARC Area Development applicant projects for voting.
+These projects are reviewed with regional members, ranked to determine regional priority, and submitted to DCED and ARC for application review.
 If selected, applicants will complete a full application to apply for ARC funding.